-Building the PK-2 - Step 1, Get the parts together: All of the board mounted components have been supplied.
+Building the PK-3 - Step 1) Get the parts together: All of the board mounted components have been supplied.
 You will still have to provide off-board items from the stocklist to fully implement the keyer including the enclosure, speed pot, switch, jacks, battery holder and connector, piezo transducer and mounting hardware.
 Be sure to get the piezo transducer that requires external drive - basically a very high impedance speaker.

-Step 2, Identify and orient the components: Most of the components should be fairly easy to identify and place.
+Step 2) Identify and orient the components: Most of the components should be fairly easy to identify and place.
 The .01 uF monolithic ceramic bypass capacitors are very small yellow or blue parts with 2 radial leads spaced .1" apart.
 You may need a magnifying glass to see the markings on these parts.
 The four .01 uF bypass caps are marked 103.
 Note that C6, the pot timing capacitor, is also a .01 uF capacitor but that it is reddish brown in color and has a .2" lead spacing.
-U2, the 5V regulator, is laser marked and thus hard to read - try to use reflected light to see the marking.
+U2, the 5V regulator, is laser marked and thus hard to read - try to view U2 at an angle in strong light to see the marking.
+Q1 is clearly marked with the 2N7000 part number.

-Step 3, Mount and solder the components on the board: Use the parts placement diagram for the placement and orientation of the parts.
+Step 3) Mount and solder the components on the board: Use the parts placement diagram for the placement and orientation of the parts.